All Episodes

 I wouldn't have allowed him to play with anybody like you.

-No, you would listen.
+No, you listen.

-You and my mom, by the way, was a prison guard.
+And my mom, by the way, was a prison guard.

-But I'd look at her and say, you can't stop me.
+But I'd look at her and say, You can't stop me.

 And I'd walk out.